Fennel & Beetroot Salad With Sage Dressing

 Have you tried this recipe?
 Got feedback or suggestions?
 Or do you have questions?
 Please share your thoughts via the comments box.
 We’d love to hear from you.

-If you have a favourite beetroot or fennel salad recipe of your own that you’d like to share with our community, it’s easy via our Raw Food Journey Facebook page.
+If you have a favourite beetroot or fennel salad recipe of your own that you’d like to share with our community, it’s easy via our private Facebook group: Soul-Sized Living.
+It’s free to join – simply register with the form below.
 See you there!